 Stop the Surge

 You can’t really prevent the surge that often occurs during a storm, but you can safeguard your heating and air conditioning equipment from it.
 Put in a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a jump in the line voltage.
 This will help shield the electrical components in your heating and cooling equipment that the power surge could harm.
 Be sure never to touch any electrical components, and seek professional help if you are not familiar with using surge protectors properly.

 Your loved ones and you need to acquire shelter first and foremost, but if time permits, turn off your heating and air conditioning system and cover the outside system with a tarp.
 Before turning your system back on after the storm, be sure to remove the tarp and remove any debris.

 This, Too, Shall Pass

 After the storm ends, make sure the system is safe before starting up your heating and air conditioning system.
 First, make sure there are no indications of damage and remove any debris surrounding the system.
 Try to evaluate and make sure there is no visible harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 817-668-6689 for an equipment inspection if seems like there is any damage or flooding to the system.
 Once you’ve had the system checked by a professional to ensure safe function, turn the HVAC system back on immediately to help dry the home and prevent mold from getting into your equipment or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Stark Services and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order all year long.
+If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Stark Services and ask about our membership options to help keep your heating and cooling system in working order all year long.